lizmat/articles/towards-more-coverage-1.md

 Produced by Test::Coverage (0.0.5)
 ```
-As you can see, it shows some system information, the name of the module and the percentage of lines that were covered by the test-files.
-But more importantly, it shows the line numbers of the lines that were **not** covered by the tests.
+As you can see, it shows some system information, the name of the module (`Text::MathematicalCase`), the percentage of lines that were covered by the test-files (`55.10%`), the number of lines that were deemed to be coverable (`49`) and the number of lines that were **not** covered (`22`).

+But more importantly, it shows the **line numbers** of the lines that were not covered by the tests.
 Useful information, but maybe not useful enough yet for someone who'd be willing to improve tests.

 ## Raku coverage files
-Fortunately, there is a subroutine that you can add to the `coverage.rakutest` test script that will produce more information: `source-with-coverage`.
+Fortunately, there is a subroutine that is also provided by `Test::Coverage` that you can add to the `coverage.rakutest` test script that will produce more information: `source-with-coverage`.
 Adding that to your script will not show anything different from before, **but** it will create a `coverage` directory as a sibling to the `t` directory, and create a source-file in there at the same relative location as in `lib`, but with the `.rakucov` extension.
 So in this case a `coverage/Text/MathematicalCase.rakucov` file.

 > Since you probably do **not** want to put these files into git, it is probably wise to add `*.rakucov` to your `.gitignore` file.